iaman877/100DaysofCode/README.md

 learnt about Cloud Front RTMP in Aws.
 ## Day 271: October 27-2020
 Try to make  doccumenation of my minor-1 on Cryptogry file system
+## Day 272: October 27-2020
+Add some file-handlling feature in my minor-1.